Islam and Heritage in Europe

 Pasts, Presents and Future Possibilities

 Islam and Heritage in Europe provides a critical investigation of the role of Islam in Europe’s heritage.
-Focusing on Islam, heritage, and Europe; it seeks to productively trouble all of these terms and to throw new light on the relationships between them in various urban, national and transnational contexts.
+Focusing on Islam, heritage and Europe, it seeks to productively trouble all of these terms and throw new light on the relationships between them in various urban, national and transnational contexts.

 Table of Contents

 Heritage, Islam, Europe: Entanglements and Directions.
 An Introduction

 Mirjam Shatanawi, Sharon Macdonald and Katarzyna Puzon

 Part I. Embodied Heritage and Belonging

 Part II.
 The Nation-State and Identity Formations